nesi/support-docs/docs/Scientific_Computing/The_NeSI_High_Performance_Computers/Overview.md

 leading edge high performance computing (HPC) systems.

--   Māui, which in Maori mythology is credited with catching a giant fish using a fishhook taken from his grandmother\'s jaw-bone; the giant fish would become the North Island of New Zealand, provides a Capability (i.e. Supercomputer) HPC resource on which researchers can run simulations and calculations that require large numbers
+-   Māui, which in Maori mythology is credited with catching a giant fish using a fishhook taken from his grandmother's jaw-bone; the giant fish would become the North Island of New Zealand, provides a Capability (i.e. Supercomputer) HPC resource on which researchers can run simulations and calculations that require large numbers